Find out how to dry flower petals of any kind.

 You can use your microwave to dry flower petals.
 This is a quicker way to dry them compared to using your oven.
 The only downside to this method is that some of the fragrance of the petals will be lost during the process and you can dry only a small amount at once.

-I personally don’t recommend microwave for dehydrating herbs – but in case you want to dry – here is how to do it.
+I personally don’t recommend microwaving for dehydrating herbs – but in case you want to dry them – here is how to do it.

 - Get a microwave-safe plate and enough paper towels for your petals